wyaolsen/Wyatt-Olsen-Student-Exercises/04_Loops_and_Arrays/exercise/README.md

 * The project must not have any build errors.
 * Unit tests pass as expected.
 * Code uses appropriate variable names and data types.
+* Code is in a clean, organized format.
-* Loops and arrays are used appropriately.
+* Loops and arrays used appropriately.

 ## Getting started